AndreasArvidsson/WinDSP/README.md

 ```

 ## Errors and Warnings
-* An error is a problem serious enough that the program can't run. eg. missing devices, faulty config
+* An error is a problem serious enough that the program can't run. eg. missing devices, faulty config.
 * An error will output a text message describing the problem and then restart the program.
-If the problem is corrected the program will start normally
+If the problem is corrected the program will start normally.
-* A warning is a potential problem, but the program can still continue running. eg. Configured a route for a channel the audio device is lacking, the sum of all routes can go above 0dBFS on the output
+* A warning is a potential problem, but the program can still continue running. eg. Configured a route for a channel the audio device is lacking, the sum of all routes can go above 0dBFS on the output.
-* All configured input and outputs the device is lacking will just be ignored
+* All configured input and outputs the device is lacking will just be ignored.
 * If you sum multiple inputs together and they play peak signals at the same time digital clipping will occur which creates distortion.
 Lower the output gain if a digital clipping warning is shown.

 ## Disclaimer